Good Luck Comes to Court Reporters Who Prepare

 We have a saying at DLE Legal: Work until you no longer have to introduce yourself.
 It’s an inspired thought when you’re building a reputation as highly-skilled, cutting-edge, trustworthy, and reliable national court reporting firms like DLE Legal, but it doesn’t hold true during an out-of-state deposition.

+We offer our services across all 50 states including New York, Texas, Illinois, California and Florida.
 Our court reporters travel all over the nation for depositions and other legal proceedings, either in-person or via video conferencing, so we are always in brand new situations and surrounded by new legal teams, witnesses, and supporting colleagues every time.
 We’ve found a few ways to adapt immediately to unknown environments, merge seamlessly with the teams, and get the job done perfectly.
 Here are five of our favorites to ensuring a successful deposition, whether you’re an attorney, paralegal, or court reporter:

 Five Ways to Ensure a Successful Deposition